Linux-and-Open-Source-Community/Code-Overflow/README.md

 Instead of the traditional bottom-up approach, where we learn the theory first and then practice, we advise a top-down approach which allows you to get exposed to OSS quickly instead of getting stuck on theoretical details.
 This allows students to get practical exposure faster.

-There is a huge gap between what the college curriculum and OSS and this is an attempt to bridge that gap.
+There is a huge gap between what the college curriculum offers and OSS and this is an attempt to bridge that gap.